 What are the signs of exposure?

-In the unlikely event of an accident or incident involving GB nerve agent, avoiding agent vapor is the primary goal.
+In the unlikely event of an accident or incident involving nerve agents VX or GB, avoiding agent vapor is the primary goal.
 Low-dose symptoms may include increased saliva production, runny nose, deterioration of short-range vision and hallucinations.
 Higher-dose symptoms may include difficulty breathing, vomiting, sweating and convulsions.
 The severity of exposure depends on how much nerve agent is in the vapor and the length of time of exposure.
 Anyone with symptoms of nerve agent exposure should call for medical help immediately and follow instructions.